-- A minimum of seven of the nine prerequisite courses must be completed by the end of the fall semester in which you are applying.
+- A minimum of six of the nine prerequisite courses must be completed at application submission.

-- A minimum of two of the three science prerequisite courses must be completed by the end of the fall semester in which you are applying.
+- A minimum of two of the three science prerequisite courses must be completed at application submission.

 - When calculating prerequisite and science prerequisite GPAs, if a course has been taken twice, the highest grade will be applied to the GPA.
 If it is taken more than twice, the average will be calculated and applied to the GPA.

 - Advanced Placement (AP) courses will be considered by the admissions committee.
 A minimum score of 4/5 must be met for any prerequisite coursework.
 An official score report must be sent to us by the application deadline to verify qualification of AP coursework.
 Credit must appear on the official college transcript and be equivalent to the appropriate college-level coursework in order to be considered.